Estate-dev/switch-locale-tap.i18n/README.md

   // Please see the TAP-i18n documentation for more options and setting in this file >>>> https://github.com/TAPevents/tap-i18n
 }
 ```
-+ add your language files (in my example french and english) and add some json contents
++ add your language files and add some json contents
   - en.i18n.json
   - fr.i18n.json
     ```json